leslie-alldridge/tech-voting-v2/README.md

 ## Future Notes

-- leave search for now, but we can always add it to search description too.
 - Spin up profile pictures so we can compare between no profile picture or with a profile picture

 ## Setup